lgwagner/pattern-observers/README.md

   `global :: a responds to b`
       becomes
-  `global :: a respond to b within N`
+  `global :: a responds to b within N`

 Where N represents the number of computation steps we expect b to occur within.